Azure/aks-async/README.md

 ### Service Bus

-A simple wrapper thhat will allow you to connect and query a service bus easier.
+A simple wrapper that will allow you to connect and query a service bus easier.